felixschmetz/decay/README.md

 # Functionalities
 ### Pixel Sorting

+**What does it do?** The pixel sorter will go through each column \[row\], divide each row \[column\] into a random number of subarrays between the lower and upper bound provided by the user and sort them from dark to light \[or light to dark\] depending on the users input.
+For vertical sorting use keyword vertical, for horizontal sorting use keyword horizontal.

-Operation descriptor: -ps
+**Operation descriptor:** -ps
-Parameters: thickness [Integer], length [String]
+**Parameters:** thickness [Integer], length [String]

-Thickness: The thickness parameter determines the thickness of the vertical streaks in pixels.
+**Thickness:** The thickness parameter determines the thickness of the vertical streaks in pixels.
 Pictured below.
 The first image has a thickness of 1, which means that they are one pixel wide.
 The second picture has thickness 3 and the last thickness 10.
 How visually pleasing the result is depends on the resolution of the input image.

 ![thickness](https://i.imgur.com/Xe3MK6J.png)

-Length:
+**Length:**
 The average length of the vertical streaks.
 Either write short, med or long.

 ![length](https://i.imgur.com/VIs7OAo.jpg)